 - Adverse Consultations & Business Practices: “Not only should the CPC apply to adverse witness testimony, but it should also apply to any consultations that are adverse to the interests of deaf and hard of hearing individuals.”

 If you host an event, please ask captioners and interpreters to abide by the CPC.
-If you notice that they do not follow the CPC or actively engage in unethical conduct, please report to NCRA and NAD on captioner behavior or to RID and NAD on interpreter behavior.
+If they do not follow the CPC or actively engage in unethical conduct at an event you are hosting or attending, please report to NAD immediately.

 The code of ethics is generally not known to event organizers and to many people in general.
 Even not all deaf people know about the CPC – that’s why not all of them speak up, but it doesn’t mean that improper behavior does not happen or is acceptable.
 So it’s important to hold communication access providers accountable.

 Allyship is “an active, consistent, and challenging practice of unlearning and re-evaluating, in which a person of privilege seeks to work in solidarity with a marginalized group.”
-Some examples of responsibilities by hearing people who want to be allies:
+Some examples of responsibilities by hearing people who want to be allies to deaf and hard of hearing people:

 - Actively acknowledging their hearing privileges and openly discussing them;